jlaumonier/mlsurvey/doc/projectmanagement.md

 * Defining and validating a json schema for config files

 ## Current
-* Allowing tuple in config hyperparameters (e.g. hidden_layer_sizes for MLPClassifier)
+* save tuple in config

 ## Done
 * Git repository : local